streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     > #### Tip
     >
-    > For more information about the `pulsarctl topic offload-status options` command, including flags, descriptions, default values, and shorthands, see [here](https://streamnative.io/docs/pulsarctl/v0.4.0/#-em-offload-status-em-).
+    > For more information about the `pulsarctl topics offload-status options` command, including flags, descriptions, default values, and shorthands, see [here](https://streamnative.io/docs/pulsarctl/v0.4.0/#-em-offload-status-em-).

 # Usage